KosinskiLab/mosaic/docs/tutorial/workflows/shell.rst

 Scripting Interface
 ===================

-The Mosaic Shell provides headless access to most GUI operations and allows composing them into reproducible scripting workflows.
-It runs without Qt or VTK, making it suitable for remote servers and automated pipelines.
+The Mosaic Shell provides headless access to most GUI operations and allows composing them into reproducible scripting workflows for remote servers and automated pipelines.

 .. code-block:: bash